ek8203/CarND-Traffic-Sign-Classifier-Project/CarND_writeup_P2.md

 * Affine Transform
 * Projective Transform

-I generated about 20% images for each of the above transformations for each class and added it to the training dataset. *(Code cell [7, 8, 14])*.
+I generated extra images using the above transformations and added it to the training dataset. *(Code cell [10, 11, 12])*.
 Below are some examples of the augmented images.

 Flipup: